horiacristescu/romanian-diacritic-restoration/README.md

 Writing with diacritics on an English keyboard can be hard.
 Every day millions of people write comments, articles and emails without diacritics.
 A corpus study based on OpenCrawl revealed that only 81% of the online text in Romanian has diacritics.

 That is why I was motivated in picking this problem.
-It's a "nice problem" because there is a lot of training data available.
+On the other hand it's a "nice problem" because there is a lot of training data available.
 I used the Romanian Wikipedia and OpenCrawl.

 ## How?